theforeman/foreman_remote_execution/doc/source/design/index.md

 User Stories
 ------------

-- As a user I want to run commands in parallel across large number of hosts
+- As a user I want to run jobs in parallel across large number of hosts

-- As a user I want to run commands on a host in a different network segment (the host doesn't see the Foreman server/the Foreman server doesn't see the host directly)
+- As a user I want to run jobs on a host in a different network segment (the host doesn't see the Foreman server/the Foreman server doesn't see the host directly)